 - Dead PC power supply, complete with case and power cord.

-- Two brand new low-ESR electrolytic capacitors of suitable voltage for the DC power supply, capacitance between 100uF and 1000 uF.
+- Two brand new low-ESR electrolytic capacitors of suitable voltage for the DC power supply, capacitance with values between 100uF and 1000 uF, inclusive.

 - Two monolithic 0.1uF ceramic capacitors of suitable voltage for the DC power supply.